Hjorthmedh/RGCmorphology/ms/intro.md

 ### Confidence in classification

-To assess the nature of the boundaries in feature space between cell types, we returned to the classifer to assess its performance.
+To assess the nature of the boundaries in feature space between cell types, we returned to the classifier to assess its performance.
 If there is only a small overlap between clusters, we expect the classifier to be confident (i.e. high maximal posterior probability) about most of its predictions.
 When the clusters are harder to